Leaving the Scheme

 You are strongly recommended to seek Independent Financial Advice before deciding whether or not to transfer your benefits from the 2015 Scheme.

-The Government intends to restrict transfers from unfunded public service pension schemes (such as the Police Pension Schemes) into Defined Contribution Pension Schemes and other flexible benefit arrangements from 6 April 2015.
+The Government has restricted transfers from unfunded public service pension schemes (such as the Police Pension Schemes) into Defined Contribution Pension Schemes and other flexible benefit arrangements from 6 April 2015.